michellelavergne/red-rising-api/README.md

 This is my first stab at building an API and it was A LOT of fun.
 I also learned how to use Heroku, Node and Express.

 ## Examples:
 Are you a Red Rising fan?
-Here's an <a href="https://redrisingtribute.netlify.app">early timeline web page I made.</a>
+Here's an <a href="https://redrisingtribute.netlify.app" target="_blank">early timeline web page I made.</a>